 According to Jason Moss, President and Co-Founder of Moss Technologies, a great way to do this is to reach out to the prospect with a personalized message highlighting their previous interest in your product and offering additional value or information they would find useful.

-“This [the value-add] could include new product features, a limited-time discount, or even a free consultation or trial period,” he says.
+“This could include new product features, a limited-time discount, a free consultation, or a trial period.” he says.

 Tarun Agarwal, VP of Business at Mailmodo, says they offer an extended trial period as a value-add so the prospect can experience the product’s value first-hand and see how it can give them a better ROI than their competitors.

-“This helps us justify our pricing and helps prospects understand why we’re costlier than our competitors”, he says.
+“This justifies our pricing and shows prospects why we cost more than competitors.”, he says.

 2. Make the prospect feel valued

-Personalizing messages at scale, sending follow-up emails, and demonstrating your product’s value are great ways to break through any radio silence and get stakeholders to take action.
+Personalizing messages at scale, sending follow-ups, and demonstrating your product's value can break through silence and drive stakeholder action.

-To overcome this hurdle and earn your prospect’s trust, it’s essential to build a genuine connection with them.
+To earn your prospect's trust, build a real connection.

 Scott Orn, Chief Operating Officer at Kruze Consulting, says the best way to show your prospects you’re interested in helping them is to offer value without asking for anything in return.